Questions & Answers

 • J-M Kenttälä plays acoustic guitar on the song Sydänyön samooja syvällä unten mailla ja metsien soilla released on compilation album Sonic Visions of Middle-Earth (2005).

-• Mindy played the acoustic violin, did vocals in a few songs and created album cover artwork paintings for Jääportit albums during the years 2003-2009.
-She’s not involved in this project anymore.
+• Mindy played the acoustic violin, did vocals in a few songs and created album cover artwork paintings for Jääportit albums during the years 2003–2009.
+She is no longer involved in the project.

-Q: Would you be interested to perferm live at our party?
+Q: Would you be interested to perform live at our party?

-Q: What kind of gear you use in your studio?
+Q: What kind of gear do you use in your studio?

 Q: What’s the best place to purchase your albums?

-A: There’s few personal copies of some albums left, check out more info from the Jääportit Web Shop.
+A: There are a few personal copies of some albums left.
+Check the Jääportit Web Shop for what is available.

-To download full digital discography in high quality format, just visit Jääportit BandCamp website.
+To download the full digital discography in high quality, visit Jääportit Bandcamp.

 Q: I would like to buy ‘Kauan koskematon’ album, where can I get it and was it really published as a cassette?

-A: Yep, Kauan koskematon album was published as 500 copies limited edition of cassette tapes.
-At first record label’s original plan was to publish it as CD or CDR, because of money issues they ended up releasing it on cassette at the autumn 1999.
-All of the cassettes were sold out in about a year.
-Therefore it’s not available anymore, except maybe on second hand stores sometimes.
-Album was re-released as CD in August 2018.
+A: Yes, Kauan koskematon was published as a 500-copy limited edition cassette tape.
+The record label’s original plan was to release it on CD or CDR, but due to financial constraints it ended up on cassette in autumn 1999.
+All copies sold out within about a year and it is not available in that format anymore, though it occasionally surfaces in second-hand stores.
+The album was re-released on CD in August 2018.

 Q: Is it possible to get a copy of ‘Halki lumisen metsän’ CDR from you please, as I really want to hear it?!

-A: All copies of the original demo CDR have been extinguished ages ago, so it’s not available anymore, but now you can get it as Kauan Koskematon / Halki Lumisen Metsän CD released in August 2018.
+A: All copies of the original demo CDR sold out long ago, but you can now get it as Kauan Koskematon / Halki Lumisen Metsän CD released in August 2018.

 Q: Can you give me more details on that Lovecraft compilation?

 A: It includes one special and extended Jääportit track titled Kuihtuman henkivi.
-Lovecraft themed compilation album titled as YOGSOTHERY – Gate I: Chaosmogonic Rituals Of Fear was released by I, Voidhanger Records, November 15th, 2010.
+A Lovecraft-themed compilation album titled YOGSOTHERY – Gate I: Chaosmogonic Rituals Of Fear was released by I, Voidhanger Records, November 15th, 2010.

-A: Well, this Jääportit symbol, that I once created , is supposed to represent same things as the band name: it’s a portal between this world and the frosty depths of unknown dreamspheres.
-There’s an alien look-alike person with triangle between the eyes and above him is branches of trees and a gateway.
+A: Well, this Jääportit symbol, that I once created, is supposed to represent the same things as the band name: it’s a portal between this world and the frosty depths of unknown dreamspheres.
+There’s an alien look-alike person with a triangle between the eyes and above him are branches of trees and a gateway.
 All this is covered in a circle with thorns that protect it against unpleasant surprises and uninvited visitors.
-All in all there’s a lot stuff going on in the symbol and everyone can freely discover meanings of their own for it.
+All in all there’s a lot going on in the symbol and everyone can freely discover meanings of their own for it.

 Q: One thing caught my attention: why everything blue?
 What does this colour mean to you?

 A: I like deep dark blue and ultramarine blue colors.
 I guess it’s the color to express who I am and how I think, see and experience this world around me.
-I’ve read that its a color that express melancholy, tranquillity, coldness, night, ocean and sky.
-Those things matters to me and I think can be heard in my music too.
+I’ve read that it’s a color that expresses melancholy, tranquillity, coldness, night, ocean and sky.
+Those things matter to me and I think can be heard in my music too.